New Volunteer Opportunities

-Due to our evolving COVID19 response, volunteer applications for some programs may be delayed.
+Due to COVID19 volunteer applications for some programs may be delayed.
 We appreciate you, and apologize for any delays!
 If you have any questions or immediate needs, please email us at email@example.com.

 Volunteerism plays an important role here at Marion County, helping to build our relationship with citizens while building our capacity to deliver important services and supports.
 We are fortunate as we benefit from a community committed to civic engagement, and many volunteers make significant contribution in time, energy and expertise.

 Current Volunteer Opportunities

-These are just a sample of new requests for volunteers, please visit the ongoing opportunities page for a list of recruitments by department.
+We are actively recruiting for these volunteer programs, please visit the ongoing opportunities page for a list of volunteer opportunities by department.
 Find more information about open board positions on the Advisory Boards page.